ka9q/ka9q-radio/docs/ka9q-radio.md

 the forward FFT shared by all receiver channels.
 The actual block size in samples is equal to **blocktime** times the A/D sample rate.
-E.g., the Airspy R2 has a 20 MHz (real) sample rate, so a 20 ms **blocktime** corresponds to a block size of 400,000 samples.
+E.g., the Airspy R2 has a 20 MHz (real) sample rate, so a 20 ms **blocktime** corresponds to a block of 400,000 real samples.
 The actual FFT block is larger because it includes data from the previous block depending on the **overlap** setting.